joshgav/platform/README.md

 - Run `services/rhsso.sh` to install the RHSSO operator and configure a realm and a client.
 - Run `services/postgres.sh` to install CrunchyData PostgresQL Operator and a database instance.
 - Run `services/apiserver.sh` to deploy a Spring Boot/Spring Web API server defined at https://github.com/joshgav/spring-apiserver
+- Run `services/certmanager.sh` to deploy cert-manager and configure a cert from Let's Encrypt via ACME as the default ingress certificate